Sam-Guliker/real-time-web-project/readme.md

 - [x] Connection with the twitter-stream-api
 - [x] User input connects with the twitter-stream-api
 - [x] Creates elements for the user
+- [ ] What happens when beeing offline

 # Wish list
 Things I wish to add :eyes: